-Addressing male norms and behaviors
+Implement activities to change harmful gender norms & promote positive gender norms

-Increasing gender equity in HIV/AIDS activities and services
+Increase gender equity in HIV prevention, care, treatment and support

 Malaria (PMI)

 Child Survival Activities

 Mobile Population

 TB

 Workplace Programs

 Family Planning

-Mechanism ID: 12290 Mechanism Name: Strengthening Private Sector Services (SPSS) Prime Partner Name: Population Services International Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 403,000 0

-With more people knowing their HIV status, the demand for post-test support services has increased significantly in recent years.
+12290 Strengthening Private Sector Services (SPSS) Population Services International Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 403,000 0 Narrative: With more people knowing their HIV status, the demand for post-test support services has increased significantly in recent years.
 PSI and local partners operate a franchise of 14 New Life post-test support centers and 14 outreach teams.
 A network of community-based counselors, peer counselors and support groups for PLHIV provide services directly in communities and to patients enrolled in the national PMTCT and ART programs.
 138,094 PLHIV accessed care services delivered by New Life between Oct '10 and Aug '12 and 103 ART and OI clinics have been supported through the ART adherence counseling program.
 With FY12 funds, SPSS will continue to provide care services through New Life and will leverage funding from other donors to maintain service delivery throughout the country.
 New Life counselors and peer counselors will continue to provide psycho-social counseling and ART adherence counseling to patients and their families accessing public sector health care facilities.
 All centers will expand reach to workforces with provision of direct psycho-social counseling and information on positive living to HIV positive employees.
 These teams will also build the capacity of peer educators at workplaces to provide ongoing support, establish support groups for PLHIV and to sensitize employers and employees on the importance of post-test support services for their HIV positive colleagues.
 Quarterly supervisory visits to all sites are essential to assuring that quality of service is maintained.
 These visits are complemented by external mystery client surveys, refresher trainings for all providers and counselors and ongoing sharing of best practices.
 24,000 HIV positive New Start clients received CD4 cell count through 4 centers and 4 outreach teams in FY2011, using point of care CD4 cell count laboratory services, funded by USG and 6 more devices were received recently.
 The additional laboratory services will ease the bottleneck in accessing antiretroviral therapy for people testing HIV positive at New Start CT facilities.
 Due to financial constraints the program had to postpone the expansion of the care services to include antiretroviral therapy and treatment of opportunistic infections to FY13.

-Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 1,220,000 0 accessing CT services in 2005 and currently 14% of all HIV positive clients tested through New Start are TB suspects.
+Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 1,220,000 0

+PSI, in collaboration with the MOHCW, integrated TB symptomatic screening for all HIV positive clients accessing CT services in 2005 and currently 14% of all HIV positive clients tested through New Start are TB suspects.
 Due to constraints in the health system, referred HIV+ TB suspects are often not able to access clinical diagnosis or services.
 SPSS has therefore integrated TB smear microscopy into two New Start sites to facilitate early diagnosis and treatment of HIV infected TB patients.
 The program has successfully leveraged funds through TBREACH and will expand smear microscopy services to two additional sites in Masvingo and Mutare.
 In addition the program will: